cakephp/docs/en/core-libraries/components/authentication.rst

 .. note::

-  Prior to 2.4 the authenticate objects do not have an `unauthenticated()` method.
+  Prior to 2.4 the authenticate objects do not provide an `unauthenticated()` method.

 Displaying auth related flash messages
 --------------------------------------